jsoniary-team/content/Advertisements/laravel_news.md

 ## We're two indie hackers launching our first SaaS

-Laravel community has always played an important part in my growth as a developer.
-All my learnings are emotionally invested in Jsoniary.
-We both consider this app to be our "coolest" project.
+Laravel community has always played an important part in my growth as a developer who builds things.
+All my learnings are implemented in Jsoniary.
+This is literally our "coolest" project.
 I am feeling very excited and equally nervous to put this in front of you!

 Jsoniary replaces Postman & Swagger from your development toolkit.
 We are focused on being super easy to test, document and collaborate on APIs.
 Here's what you get: